 Prices also vary with baggage type, so we can't give you exact prices.
 But usually the price is much cheaper than express delivery.
-If your luggage exceeds 50 kg, the overweight baggage consignment price is double the below-50-kg price.
-Weight and Size
+If your luggage exceeds 50 kg, the overweight baggage consignment price is double the equivalent price below 50 kg.

-High-speed railway trains (C, D, and G trains) don't currently provide a baggage consignment service.
+3. High-speed trains don't currently provide a baggage consignment service.

-Usually, there are closets for large baggage at the joint between two carriages on high-speed trains.
-As long as you can take it on the train, staff members will help you to locate some space in a closet.
+Usually, there are closets for large baggage at the joint between two cars on high-speed trains.

 If you still need a baggage consignment service, you can consign your baggage on an ordinary speed train.
 The disadvantages are that your baggage will not arrive at the same time as you and you may need to go to another train station to collect it.